flutter-gis/flutter_earth_download/README.md

 **The Power of Resolution:**
 - At **10m resolution** (Sentinel-2), you can see individual **parking spaces** in a parking lot! 🚗🅿️
+- Flutter Earth uses **10m as the target resolution** - preserving Sentinel-2's native quality while upsampling other satellites to match! ✨
 - At **30m resolution** (Landsat), you can distinguish **large buildings** but not individual cars! 🏢
 - At **250m resolution** (MODIS), you can see **entire neighborhoods** but not much detail! 🏘️